Russians control 80% of contested city in eastern Ukraine - NewsBreak

 Russians control 80% of contested city in eastern Ukraine

-The city of Sievierodonetsk in eastern Ukraine has not yet been blocked off by Russian troops, but they control about 80% of the area and have destroyed all three bridges leading out of it, an official said.
+Sievierodonetsk, the main focus of the fighting in eastern Ukraine in recent weeks, isn't yet blocked off by Russian troops even though they control about 80% of the city and have destroyed all three bridges leading out of it, an official said Tuesday.

-“There is still an opportunity for the evacuation of the wounded, communication with the Ukrainian military and local residents,” Luhansk regional governor Serhiy Haidai told the Associated Press.
+"There is still an opportunity for the evacuation of the wounded, communication with the Ukrainian military and local residents,” Luhansk regional governor Serhiy Haidai told The Associated Press by phone.

 Two people were killed and another wounded in the Luhansk region, according to Ukrainian authorities.

-The statement by the Ministry for Reintegration of Occupied Territories said the exchange took place in the Zaporizhzhia region, but did not clarify how many bodies were returned to Russia.

-It was one of several body swaps the warring sides have conducted.
-Earlier this month Moscow and Kyiv exchanged 160 bodies each.

-Meanwhile, Ukraine said its air defence system shot down two Russian cruise missiles targeting the Odesa region.
+Ukraine says that its air defense system shot down two Russian cruise missiles targeting the Odesa region.

-Serhiy Bratchuk, spokesman for the Odesa regional military administration, thanked the country’s air defence forces for striking down “two enemy” cruise missiles.
+Serhiy Bratchuk, spokesman for the Odesa regional military administration, thanked the country’s air defense forces for striking down “two enemy” cruise missiles.

 There was no independent confirmation and it was not clear if any missiles hit their targets.